flancian/garden/notsof.md

 - we model problems with fit/misfit as booleans; although they might actually represent quantitative continuous variables plus a threshold, or qualitative opinions by people explicitly expressed
   - fit = 0
   - misfit = 1
   - "Let us remind ourselves of the fundamental principle.
-Any state of aff airs in the ensemble which derives from the interaction between form and context, and causes stress in the ensemble, is  a misfit."
+Any state of affairs in the ensemble which derives from the interaction between form and context, and causes stress in the ensemble, is  a misfit."
+- [[misfit]] is left as a primitive notion (undefined)
+- [[domain]] is the totaility of possible forms within the cognitive reach of the designer
+- [[probabilities]] enter the stage!
+Finally.
+They seem to make sense in this context.